Skip to main content

-Pot odds: the math that tells you when to call
+Pot odds: the maths that tell you when to call

 Every time someone bets, they are offering you a price.
 Pot odds are how you decide whether that price is worth paying.
 It is the single most useful number in no-limit hold'em, and it is just one comparison: the price you are being offered versus how often you need to win.